bdhkim/Real-TIme/README.md

 ## Running
 To run, first clone the repo and install the Node componenets.
 Start mongoDB with `mongod&`, then run the app with `npm start`.
 ## Demo
-The demo of the project is included in the mp4 file
+The demo of the project is included in the mp4 file.